-Howdy!
 The research interests of Networked Multiagent Systems (NetMaS) lab focus on understanding and designing networked interactions of agents in social and technological settings.
 Examples of such complex systems are found in energy systems (microgrid, demand response), public health (infectious diseases), autonomous robot systems, communication (uplink power allocation), and in many other cyber-physical systems.
 Broadly, theoretical interests of the lab are at the confluence of game theory, distributed optimization, signal processing and control theory.
 We invite you to visit the Research section for a more detailed explanation of research themes of the lab.
-You can find the specifics of the research in Publications.
+You can find the specific research papers in Publications.

 Recent Preprints and Publications

 - Average submodularity of maximizing anticoordination in network games with S. Das.